ankrutik/notes/aws/solutions_arch_cert/notes.md

 operates on level 4

-high permanence; millions of requests per second; ultra-low latencies
+high performance; millions of requests per second; ultra-low latencies

 ### classic

 balancing HTTP and HTTPS traffic

-can use Layer 7 specific features like X-Forwarded ans sticky sessions
+can use Layer 7 specific features like X-Forwarded and sticky sessions

 can use strict Layer 4 load balancing for TCP